cunhasbia/cunhasbia/README.md

 • Currently working at IBM :blue_heart:
 <br/>• Focused on **Javascript** stack;
 <br/>• Enthusiast about the best development technologies;
-<br/>• I love to talk about: Programming, Science, Astronomy, Cryptocurrencies, Music;
+<br/>• I love to talk about: Programming, Science, Astronomy, Blockchain, Music;
 <br/>• Curious fact: I am also Tourismologist graduated from PUCRS and I worked hard in the area for 5 years.

 **I believe that if programming is the language of the future, we women should be part of this construction** 👩‍💻